Mortal Kombat II: Rumored content

-While many games have been subject to urban legends about secret features and unlockable content, these kinds of myths were particularly rampant among the dedicated fan community of Mortal Kombat in connection with Mortal Kombat II.
+While many games have been subject to urban legends about secret features and unlockable content, such myths were particularly rampant among the dedicated fan community of Mortal Kombat in regards to Mortal Kombat II.
 According to GameSpy, "the [arcade gaming] community was abuzz about myriad secrets both true and false."
 The game's creators did little to dispel those rumors that included supposed "Nudality" or "Sexuality" finishing moves for Kitana and Mileena, Shang Tsung's ability to transform into Kano and Goro, a chance to fight Sonya after defeating Jade in a specific way, and "Hornbuckle" being featured as an additional secret character.